make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - Reveal the formulae used to generate the two sequences
 - Show their respective spectral tests
-- Now the choice is more obvious: "B" is more random
+- These plots help us realize that "B" is more random than "A"
-- Testing for randomness is hard
+- Takeaway: testing for randomness is hard
 - Marsaglia's tests for randomness

 # Pseudorandom number generators

-- Both sequences used the same expression but with different multiplier values
+- Both sequences used the same expression (called LCG) but with different multiplier values
-- The key is in picking suitable values to produce sufficient randomness in the output
+- The key is in picking a suitable multiplier and modulus to produce sufficient randomness in the output
 - There's a table of the values in common use, but many of them require 64-bit (long) integer types which JavaScript does not natively support
-- Park-Miller selected values which fit within the limitations of JavaScript's number representation
+- it so happens that the values recommended by Park-Miller fit nicely within the limitations of JavaScript's number representation
 - [JavaScript code for my Pseudorandom class]

 # Mapping numbers to points on a sphere